jupyter/nbviewer/README.md

                                            -e 'GITHUB_OAUTH_SECRET=YOURSECRET'
 ```

-Or to use you GitHub personal access token, you can set just `GITHUB_API_TOKEN`.
+Or to use your GitHub personal access token, you can set just `GITHUB_API_TOKEN`.

 ## Local Development